-- Click the options icon beside the encoder you want to see the details for.
+- Click the encoder you want to see details for.

 The encoder details page will display different information depending on whether you’ve selected a hardware or software encoder.
 You can make changes to some of your encoder details by clicking the edit icon to the right of the encoder name.

 This section displays information about your encoder and the signal it is receiving.

 - Encoder name - Displays the name you’ve provided for your encoder.

 - Input source - This specifies whether your video and audio input is coming through SDI or HDMI.
 (HDMI input is only available on some encoders.)

 - Serial number - Your encoder's serial number.